-General assignments for the benefit of creditors (ABCs) are available under, and governed by, common law or statute in all 50 states.
+General assignments for the benefit of creditors (ABCs) are available under common law or statute in all 50 states.
 Through an ABC, an entity assigns, by way of a deed or otherwise, all of its property to an assignee or receiver.
-The assignee or receiver, similar to a Chapter 7 trustee, administers the assigned assets for the benefit of the business entity's creditors.
-ABCs usually implement creditor distributions following state-law priorities that are similar to the distribution priorities among creditors in cases under Chapter 7 of the Bankruptcy Code.
-However, an ABC generally does not impose a bankruptcy-like automatic stay of the exercise of creditor rights and remedies, and therefore does not prevent creditors from commencing an involuntary bankruptcy case or taking other actions or pursuing other remedies against the company.
-An ABC does not provide for the assumption or rejection of executory contracts.
+Similar to a Chapter 7 trustee, the assignee or receiver administers the assigned assets for the benefit of the business entity's creditors.
+ABCs usually implement creditor distributions following statelaw priorities that are similar to the distribution priorities among creditors in Chapter 7 cases.
+However, an ABC generally does not impose a bankruptcy-like automatic stay of the exercise of creditor rights and remedies.
+Thus, creditors could still commence an involuntary bankruptcy case or pursue other remedies against the company.